How Your Company Colours Represent Your Brand’s Personality

 A key element of building a strong brand is colour selection.
 Every colour has a different feel and various associations.
 By choosing a colour or combination of colours for your brand identity, you will take on those associations.
 So when developing your logo, branding and marketing materials, whilst the content and messages are essential, don’t underestimate the power of colour.
 While visual appeal is an important consideration, your colour choices could be sending a specific message to the people who view your brand and it is vital to choose colours that will represent your identity effectively.

-You should aim to pick a colour at will represent your business’ personality the best.
+Remember, you should aim to pick a colour that will represent your business’ personality the best.
 One that will give your customers the right impression the first time they come into contact with it.

 So where to start?
 Below are some points to consider and questions to ask yourself:

-(Yes really, you will be seeing every day so it’s important that you can live with it)
+(Yes really!
+You will be seeing it every day so, it’s important that you can live with it.)

-The graphic designers at Outsource to Us are experts in choosing just the right colour to get your message across and will work with you to make sure you love it!
-Contact us for a brand audit or workshop today!
+The graphic designers at Outsource to Us are experts in choosing just the right colour to get your message across, and will work with you to make sure you love it!